Milstein Center for Teaching and Learning

 Barnard Library & Academic Information Services

 The Barnard Library and Academic Information Services unit supports excellence and innovation in teaching and learning by providing exceptional research and instructional services, and connecting the Barnard Community to extensive information resources.
-Located in the Milstein Center for Teaching & Learning, the unit includes the Library, Instructional Media and Technology Services, AV/Classroom Technologies and the Barnard Archives & Special Collections.
+Located in the Milstein Center for Teaching & Learning, the unit includes the Library, the Barnard Zine Library, Instructional Media and Technology Services, AV/Classroom Technologies and the Barnard Archives & Special Collections.

 The staff of the Barnard Library Circulation and Help Desk on the 2nd floor of the Milstein Center welcome you to ask questions and learn from us how to use the Barnard and Columbia Libraries collections in all formats.
-The Barnard Library is the Columbia University Library specializing in Women’s, Gender, and Sexuality Studies as well as in Dance.
-We hold a unique collection of books in Art and Architecture that complement the Avery Library holdings.
+The Barnard Library is the Columbia University Library specializing in Women’s, Gender, and Sexuality Studies as well as in Dance Studies.
+We hold a focused collection of books in Art and Architecture that complement the Avery Library holdings; the Avery Library holds a largely library-use only collection, and the Barnard Library collection circulates.
 We also serve as a general undergraduate library with a thriving collection including humanities, social sciences, and texts used in courses.
-Our special circulating collections include the Barnard Zine Library - a collection of self-published magazines by and about women and femme-identified people with an emphasis on materials by women of color; the Barnard Alum Collection and the Barnard Black, Indigenous, and People of Color Alum Collection; the Barnard FLIP Library, a course book library collaboration with the Columbia First-Generation Low-Income Partnership; Course Reserves; and the Media Collection.
+The internationally-renowned Barnard Zine Library is a collection of zines written by women with an emphasis on zines by women of color, as well as zines on feminism and femme identity by people of all genders; Zines offer both contemporary and future researchers primary resource insights into today’s feminist culture.
+The circulating collection of zines is located on the second floor of the Milstein Center, while an archival collection is held in the Barnard Archives.
+Our other special circulating collections include the Barnard Alum Collection; the Barnard BIPOC Alum Collection, which affirms the lives, histories, and imaginations of past and current Barnard students who are Black, Indigenous, and/or People of Color; the Barnard FLI Partnership Library, a textbook library for first-generation and/or low-income students, a partnership between the Barnard Library, the Columbia First-Generation Low-Income Partnership, and Barnard SGA; Course Reserves; and the Media Collection.

 The size of our collection makes our library browseable, and we welcome you to visit the shelves.
 We hold more than 130,000 circulating books, zines, journals, and media in the Milstein Center on floors 2, 3, and 4.
 Just over 23,000 volumes reside in a retrievable storage facility; these are available for request in the shared Columbia University Libraries CLIO Catalog and will be delivered to Barnard Library for pickup.
 Our circulating collections in print and digital formats also support interdisciplinary work of students and faculty researching in the Barnard Archives and Special Collections and the many academic centers in the Milstein Center.